 Also of interest is that Enfield has more people living here who work in computers and math than 95% of the places in the US.

-The education level of Enfield citizens is a little higher than the average for US cities and towns: 23.15% of adults in Enfield have at least a bachelor's degree.
+The percentage of people in Enfield who are college-educated is somewhat higher than the average US community of 21.84%: 26.88% of adults in Enfield have at least a bachelor's degree.

 The most common language spoken in Enfield is English.
 Other important languages spoken here include Spanish and French.